kenaryn/memoranda/java_memorandum.md

 components/fields.
 Records are `final` special classes which extend `java.lang.Record` and act as a mere carrier of data.
 They hold built-in methods `toString()`, `equals()`, `hashCode()` and an automatically generated canonical constructor.

+**Immutability shall be encouraged as an immutable object can only be in one state and therefore can be shared freely across multiple threads.**

 ### User input
 In order to avoid buffering and other unexpected miseries, favour `Integer.parseInt(scanner.nextLine())` over